Understand your pet’s constitution and you’ll be able to make lifestyle changes for better pet health and happiness!

 Fire-type animals are usually animals that are happy all the time.
 They tend to greet you in the exam room, they are playful, they want and seek attention, and they seem to be somewhat hyper, and they are just happy-go-lucky dogs.

 Fire-type dogs usually deal with diseases of cardiovascular origin.
-They seem to get restless easy, they may deal with separation anxiety, or any diseases really related to the heart.
+They seem to get restless easily, they may deal with separation anxiety, or any diseases really related to the heart.

 The next constitution we want to talk about is wood.